Caffeine and Ciprofloxacin: Can You Take Them Together?

 What should you do?

-Stop caffeine immediately and contact a clinician if you develop palpitations, chest pain, severe tremor, fainting, severe anxiety or confusion.
-People with atrial fibrillation, long QT syndrome, severe anxiety, panic disorder, hyperthyroidism or those who already take other CYP1A2 substrates should ideally avoid caffeine entirely for the duration of treatment.
+Stop caffeine and contact a clinician if you develop palpitations, chest pain, severe tremor, fainting, or marked anxiety.
+If you have atrial fibrillation, a long-QT condition, panic disorder, hyperthyroidism, or you take other CYP1A2 medicines, it is reasonable to skip caffeine entirely for the course — review the specifics with your doctor or pharmacist.

 Which specific products are affected?